 Instructions for written assignments will be posted to Canvas.
-According the schedule (see attached) on the draft and the final due date for each assignment upload the document - before the time our class meeting begins - to the Assignments section of Canvas.
-Please use the file name configuration: lastname_firstname_section_assignment.doc.
+Please review the assignment schedule for rough draft and final draft due date for each assignment upload.

 PURPOSE OF DRAFTS

 Drafts serve as preparation for individual meetings with instructor or the TA and for peer-review sessions for feedback prior to submitting the final, graded version.
 Further, drafts are useful for time management.
 Drafts are graded upon completion.
 Grade deductions will occur if a draft is incomplete, or if there is a lack of participation during the guided editing sessions.